Virtual Tables - Further Configuration and Troubleshooting

 If you are experiencing problems with a virtual table, start a new session of the Lianja App Builder and set debug on before any other operation.
 On exiting the Lianja App Builder, you can view the files in the debug sub-directory of your Lianja installation.

-For assistance from the Lianja Support Team, please sign in to the Lianja web site and Submit a Ticket (Tickets menu), attaching the debug files and giving full details of your problem, platform and the operations involved.
+For assistance from the Lianja Support Team, please sign in to the Lianja web site and Submit a Ticket (Tickets menu), attaching the debug and trace files and giving full details of your problem, platform and the operations involved.